 Suresh joined Watsi on July 25th, 2017.
 One year ago, Suresh joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Suresh's most recent donation traveled 8,200 miles to support Ninsiima, a second grade teacher from Uganda, to fund a safe Caesarean section.
+Suresh's most recent donation traveled 8,200 miles to support Winnie, a proud mother from Uganda, to fund a hysterectomy.

 Ninsiima is a pregnant 36-year-old mother of three.
 She works as a second grade teacher, while her husband is a cabbage and tomato farmer.
 With one previous C-Section scar and a short interpregnancy interval, her doctor recommended that she deliver her baby via Caesarean Section.
 This will reduce the risk of complications for her and the baby such as uterine rupture.
 Fortunately, our medical partner, African Mission Healthcare (AMH), is helping Ninsiima to receive medical care.
 On July 6th, she will deliver her baby via C-Section at AMH's care center, and now, AMH is requesting $252 to cover the cost of the procedure and care.
 Ninsiima shared, “I am kindly asking you to make my surgery possible because I can't afford it on my own yet I would wish for a healthy delivery of my baby.”

 Hong is a 27-year-old man who works as a truck driver.
 He is married and has one son.
 In July 2020, Hong was in a motor vehicle accident that caused a fracture of his left proximal ulna and his left femur.
 Now it is difficult for him to use his hand and he is in chronic pain.
 Fortunately, surgeons at our medical partner, Children's Surgical Centre, can help.
 On June 18th, Hong will undergo a fracture repair procedure, which will cost $465.
 This procedure will help him use the left hand easily again.
 Hong said "I hope I can use my hand better than before so I can return to work."